Best DJ Turntables to Buy in 2019

 Another great advantage of the PLX-1000 is the sturdy build.
 In addition to the heavy casting, the table features a resin bottom to help reduce vibration and produce even cleaner sound.
 However, that also means you’ll have to carry around over 28 lbs.
 Check out more details about the Pioneer PLX-100 here:

 Technics is the founding father of professional DJ turntables.
-Produced by Panasonic, the Technics line is most famous for the SL-1200MK2 model, but the SL1200M3D doesn’t stray too far in terms of specs and quality.
+Produced by Panasonic, the Technics line is most famous for the SL-1200MK2 model, but the SL-1210Mk2 doesn’t stray too far in terms of specs and quality.
 Here’s the main problem though: most of the original Technics turntables have been discontinued by the manufacturer, and while there are still retailers that carry them, the prices are pretty spicy.
-The SL1200M3D is one of the cheapest Technics units you can still find on the market in 2018 (not counting second-hand units) and is a worthy investment if you’re serious about perfecting your DJ game.
+However, the SL-1210Mk2 is a worthy investment if you’re serious about perfecting your DJ game.

 8. TECHNICS SL-1200MK2